jessfeld/https-github.com-jessfeld-thalamocortical_network/README.md

 Port of Dravet thalamocortical seizure model.
 For proper results, run with the multiple synapse netpyne version at: https://github.com/jchen6727/netpyne.git
-(a pull request is pending on the official netpyne version)
+(a pull request is pending on the official netpyne development version)

 run with
 python init.py

 or with openmpi

-mpiexec -n <numcores> nrniv -python -mpi init.python
+mpiexec -n <numcores> nrniv -python -mpi init.py

 a raster plot of the network activity will be in the images directory

+raster plot of our results when running on 4 cores:

+mpiexec -n 4 nrniv -python -mpi init.py

+is located in the images folder as RESULTS.png:

+images/RESULTS.png

+NOTE IF YOU ARE USING OFFICIAL NETPYNE VERSION:

+working with the current dev branch of netpyne will yield different results, as GABA b receptors will be implemented as a single point process instead of multiple point processes.

-raster plot of our results is located in the images folder as RESULTS.png
+A raster plot resulting from running with the official netpyne development version (as opposed to the multiple synapse netpyne version) is located in the images folder as RESULTS_DEV.png

+images/RESULTS_DEV.png